-Currently, the minimal version of Android is 4.2 (Jelly Bean).
-It may work with earlier versions but it has not been tested.
+Currently, the minimal version of Android is 4.0 (Icecream Sandwich) but to be able to get rid of the status bar, you need at least 4.1 (Jelly Bean).
 Dashkiosk is using the Crosswalk project to provide an up-to-date webview with support of recent technologies.

 There are a lot of Android devices that you can choose to run Dashkiosk on.
-When choosing one, prefer the ones which can be upgraded to Android 4.4.
+When choosing one, prefer the ones which can be upgraded to Android 4.2.